HSLdevcom/helmet-model-system/README.md

 - local development environment

 In both cases we're using Python version 2.7 because our final deployment target (EMME) supports only 2.7.
-Also the final prodution version is always run on Windows because EMME only supports windows.

 ### Dependencies